Transparent Language Blog

 Holikachuk course Transparent Language Online

 We care about every language, not just those with commercial value.
-That’s why we donate our technology to endangered language advocates and organizations looking to leverage technology to preserve their language.
+That’s why we donate our technology to the non-profit 7000 Languages.
+They worked with endangered language advocates Indigenous communities to help them leverage technology to preserve their languages.
 Beyond preservation, though, we strive for promotion.
-We don’t just want to save languages from dying—we want to bring them to life for a…
+We don’t just want to save languages from dying—we…

 Continue Reading